 Child ticket (up to 15 years): Free entry

 At St Paul’s Cathedral, prayers are conducted every day.

 Music is an important part of the prayer.
-Both the Cathedral choir and visiting choirs from around the world keep performing at the attraction.

 These prayer services are free for all.

 From Monday to Saturday, the morning prayer starts at 7.30 am, followed by Eucharist at 8 am and 12.30 pm.